ericwq/gskills/docs/dial.md

 ## Dial process part I

 `Dial` is a complex process.
-The following diagram is a map to prevent you from losting in a mass of code.
+The following diagram is a map to prevent you from lost in a mass of code.
 I did lost many times.
 And this is only part I. Yes, there is part II.

-- yellow box represents the important type and method/funciton.
+- yellow box represents the important type and method/function.
 - green box represents a function run in a dedicated goroutine.
-- dash box represents the important type/struct in our previouse API diagram.
+- dash box represents the important type/struct in our previous API diagram.
 - arrow represents the call direction and order.

 ![Dial part I](../images/images.006.png)